-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of International Waldenstrom's Macroglobulinemia Foundation, Inc. and Affiliate as of December 31, 2020 and 2019, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of International Waldenstrom's Macroglobulinemia Foundation, Inc. and Affiliate as of December 31, 2021 and 2020, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.